Child & Youth Services

 - Provides information and training to prospective families

 - Evaluates potential foster homes to ensure each meets space and safety requirements

-- Conducts annual inspections and complaint investigations when required
+- Conducts annual inspections, ensures annual training is completed and completes complaint investigations when required

 - Reside in the County of Glenn

 - Be at least 18 years of age